-Kansas Donated Dental Services (DDS) is a project initiated by the National Foundation for Dentistry for the Handicapped and the Kansas Dental Association.
-Its purpose is to provide free, comprehensive care for people who are permanently disabled, elderly and medically compromised who are unable to afford dental care.
-The Kansas dentists volunteering for DDS donated services in their own offices.
-Dental laboratories contribute services.
+Kansas Donated Dental Services (DDS) is a project initiated by Dental Lifeline Network, a national humanitarian organization, and the Kansas Dental Association.
+Its purpose is to provide free, comprehensive care for people who are permanently disabled, elderly, or medically compromised who are unable to afford dental care.

 “I can smile now.
 Thank you from the bottom of my heart.”

 “I have been in pain for years.
 Thank you for your time and help.
 I have a fresh start.”

 Kansas Association for Medically Underserved Dental Clinic Network